 As part of the inquiry into her death, Scottish zoologist Dr Ian Boyd stated three possible reasons behind the attack.
 Brown may have been mistaken for a fur seal or other common prey animal by the seal, or she may have frightened the animal by her presence and caused it to attack in self-defence.
 Third, and most frightening, is that the leopard seal deliberately stalked and killed her in a predatory attack.
 Boyd concluded his statement with the warning that while leopard seal attacks are extremely rare, increased human activity in Antarctica risks them becoming more common.

-Reaching up to 3.5 metres (11.5ft) in length and weighing as much as 600 kilos (1,320lb), leopard seals are one of top predators of the Antarctic, filling a similar ecological niche to that occupied by the polar bear in the Arctic, but are limited to the water when the white bear spends most of its life on land.
+Reaching up to 3.5 metres (11.5ft) in length and weighing as much as 600 kilos (1,320lb), leopard seals are one of top predators of the Antarctic.
+They fill a similar ecological niche to that occupied by the polar bear in the Arctic, but are limited to the water when the white bear spends most of its life on land.
 Killer whales are their only known predators.
 They possess exceptionally large jaws for their size, lined with one-inch teeth.
 Juveniles feed mainly on krill, fish and cephalopods, with adults primarily hunting penguins and other seals.